adriacabeza/adriacabeza.github.io/_posts/2023-03-15-hyperloglog.markdown

 This idea is not exactly HyperLogLog, it is called **Probabilistic counting** and has been around for many years (1977).
 HyperLogLog is just a further step of this idea, but with some improvements.

 The main problem of the previous method described above is how fragile it is: a random occurrence of a large number with prefix $0$ can ruin everything.
 The first idea that people came up with was to use different hash functions, count their zeros and average them.
 This is very clever because it allows us to have a much more robust method.
-However, the computational effort increases a lot because we need to compute severalhashes for each number (and hashing is somewhat expensive).
+However, the computational effort increases a lot because we need to compute several hashes for each number (and hashing is somewhat expensive).

 To solve this, we have the **LogLog** method.
 This method uses multiple buckets to decrease the variance: the first bits of the hash are used to determine the bucket, and the remaining bits are used to count the 0s.
 Note how the buckets cleverly simulate the idea of having different hash functions without any heavy computation.
 Each bucket records its own count, and then we take the average of all buckets to get the cardinality.